 The University of Leeds believes that every member of staff and every student should be treated with dignity and respect, and has the right to work, study and be taught in a supportive environment that is free from harassment, bullying and victimisation.

-The University Policy on Dignity and Mutual Respect is the University’s policy against bullying, harassment and victimisation.
+The University Policy on Dignity and Mutual Respect (PDF) is the University’s policy against bullying, harassment and victimisation.
 This document outlines complaints procedures for staff and students, along with sources of advice and support.

 Societies and Networks